 Evaluator name:Date:Date: (Please Print) This exercise is being conducted in real-time with resources available at the time.
 Even if time allowed, there would, in all probability, not be sufficient resources to establish a formal EOC.
 However, Incident Command and some type of Field Command Post would be essential in managing this event.
-With that in mind, and in an effort to achieve listed Exercise Objectives and Core Capabilities, did the participants/organizations: Establish incident command in the early stages of the event Communicate the command structure and update if/when appropriate to field units Communicate with other emergency responders Demonstrate a general understanding of the basic principles of NIMS/ICS Know who was in charge and when Arrange for a transfer of command if/as appropriate Arrange for a transfer of command hy as appropriate Establish unified command?
+With that in mind, and in an effort to achieve listed Exercise Objectives and Core Capabilities, did the participants/organizations: Establish incident command in the early stages of the event Communicate the command structure and update if/when appropriate to field units Communicate with other emergency responders communicate with other emergency responders Demonstrate a general understanding of the basic principles of NIMS/ICS Know who was in charge and when Arrange for a transfer of command if/as appropriate Establish unified command?
 If not, what kind of command structure was in place